uio-bmi/compairr/README.md

 tab-separated values.
 The two input files are specified on the command line without any preceeding option letter.
 If only one filename is specified on the command line, or the same filename is specified twice, it is assumed that the set should be compared to itself.
+Each file must contain the amino acid sequence of the rearrangement, the V gene, the J gene, the duplicate count and the repertoire ID.

-Each set can contain many repertoires (~1000) and each repertoire can contain many sequences (~100000).
+Each set can contain many repertoires and each repertoire can contain many sequences.

 The tool will find the sequences in the two sets that are similar and output a matrix with results.

-The similar sequences of each sample in each set are found by comparing the sequences and their V and J genes.
-Their frequencies is taken into account and a matrix is output containing a value for each combination of samples in the two sets.
-The value is the sum of the products of the frequency of the two sequences that match in the two samples.
-If the option `-f` or `--ignore-frequency` is specified, the frequency information is ignored and all frequencies set to 1.0.
+The similar sequences of each repertoire in each set are found by comparing the sequences and their V and J genes.
+The duplicate count of each sequence is taken into account and a matrix is output containing a value for each combination of repertoires in the two sets.
+The value is the sum of the products of the counts of all pairs of sequences in the two repertoires that match.
+If the option `-f` or `--ignore-frequency` is specified, the duplicate count information is ignored and all counts are set to 1.

 The output will be a matrix of values in a tab-separated plain text file.
 Two different formats can be selected.

-In the default format, the first line contains the text "#sample" followed by the sample names in the second set.
-The following lines contains the sample name in the first set, followed by the values corresponding to the comparison of this sample with each of the samples in the second set.
+In the default format, the first line contains the character '#' followed by the repertoire ID's from the second set.
+The following lines contains the repertoire ID from the first set, followed by the values corresponding to the comparison of this repertoire with each of the repertoires in the second set.

 An alternative output format is used when the `-a` or `--alternative` option is specified.
-It will write the results in a three column format with the sample names from set 1 and set 2 in the two first columns, respectively, and the value in the third column.
-There will be one line for each combination of sample names in the sets.
+It will write the results in a three column format with the repertoire ID from set 1 and set 2 in the two first columns, respectively, and the value in the third column.
+There will be one line for each combination of repertoires in the sets.

 ## Clustering the sequences in a repertoire